-This is a follow up to a previous article about examples of “differentiation” in textbooks.
-We’re going to look at some bad patterns, or, to use a more precise term, “anti-patterns“.
+This article is a follow up to a previous article about examples of “differentiation” in textbooks.
+We’re going to look at some bad patterns or (to use a more precise term) “anti-patterns.”

 Examples of Anti-Patterns

-An anti-pattern is something people perceived as a positive solution, despite it having major flaws, plus a much better solution should already exist.
-So, to have an anti-patern we need:
+An anti-pattern is something people perceive as a positive solution to a problem, yet it has a major flaw, plus a much better solution already exists.
+So, to have an anti-pattern we need:

 - despite a better solution already existing

-Crash diets are a perfect examples of anti-patterns: they pop up all the time and gain popularity, even though they are inherently unhealthy and we already have a well-known, real solution: eat balanced meals and exercise daily.
+Crash diets are perfect examples of anti-patterns: they pop up all the time and gain popularity even though they are inherently harmful and we already have a well-known, real solution: eat balanced meals and exercise regularly.

-Taking away recess for overactive behavior is an anti-pattern: it’s common in classrooms despite negative consequences (we’re removing the child’s chance to get energy out) plus many real solutions already exist (sit on a balance ball!).
+Taking away recess for overactive behavior is an anti-pattern: it’s a common “solution” in classrooms despite negative consequences (we’re removing the child’s chance to get energy out) plus many real solutions already exist (sit on a balance ball, take movement breaks, etc.).

 Anti-Patterns in Differentiation

-When I see examples of differentiation for gifted students in textbooks and in classrooms I note several anti-patterns.
+I’ve noted several common differentiation anti-patterns for gifted students in textbooks and classrooms.
 I’ll call these: